 The Center is located in Pa'ina and operated by students under the watchful eye and guidance of experienced chef instructors.
 Students have the opportunity to become involved with all phases of food product development, from innovation and manufacturing of food products to marketing the finished product to a variety of wholesale and retail customers.

-call the program director at 984-3690.
+For more information on MCARD, call the program director at 984-3690.